Home Warranty Waiting Period Explained: When Coverage Actually Starts

 Claims Eligibility Date The date you are actually permitted to submit a service request for repairs.

 This distinction matters because some homeowners assume "active coverage" means they can file a claim right away.
 It does not.
-Always confirm both dates with your provider at the time of purchase — and get them in writing.
+Always confirm both dates with your provider at the time of purchase, and get them in writing.
+A careful review of your home warranty contract is the best way to verify these terms upfront.

 Read Your Contract Carefully